holmek/IoT1-Software-Development-Project/README.md

 ### Executing Program

-* Run the server using Node.js for client interactions and data recording.
+* Run the server using python for client interactions and data recording.
-* Open and edit the 3D model STL files using Draw.io for customization.

 ## Help